dale-wilson/HighQueue/README.md

 Note it would be highly unusual to have more than a couple of producers feeding messages to a single producer, but if the need arises HighQueue can handle it with style.

-####HighStages performance.
+####HighSteps performance.

-<em>Because HighStages is very much still under construction, detailed performance numbers are not available, yet, but preliminary results are promising.</em>
+<em>Because HighSteps is very much still under construction, detailed performance numbers are not available, yet, but preliminary results are promising.</em>
 Watch this space for breaking news.

 ###Don't take my word for it.

 You can generate equivalent numbers for your machine by running the the HighQueuePerformance executable which is created as part of building HighQueue.

-You can also see preliminary results from HighStages by running Stages_Test.
+You can also see preliminary results from HighSteps by running Steps_Test.

 <b><em>Your Performance Mileage Will Vary!</em></b>